 How fit and experienced need you be?

 This trip is rated moderate to strenuous.
-Backpack weights are mostly moderate though participants will be carrying personal clothing and gear plus a fair share of food and group gear (tents, stoves etc) for the entire trip.
+Backpack weights are mostly moderate though participants will be carrying personal clothing and gear plus a fair share of food and group gear (tents, stoves, etc) for the entire trip.
 By leaving a night’s food at Forks campground we reduce our weight for the most challenging section on Day 3.
 As food and fuel are used on preceding days the backpacks become lighter by the day.
 By keeping personal gear light, pack weights need not exceed 18kg (40lbs) on the 1st day.
 Please read our Traveling Light & Making Backpacking More Fun for information and suggestions for clothing and equipment.

 Prior hiking experience is recommended.
 Participants must be in good physical condition and able to carry a backpack over hilly terrain for a succession of days.
+We will stay as a group while hiking.

 The trails are mostly good though very rough on Day 3.
-We will hike a regular and steady pace that conserves energy but you must be in good hiking shape before you come.
+We will hike at a regular and steady pace that conserves energy but you must be in good hiking shape before you come.
 We cannot emphasize enough that training pays great dividends in enjoyment.
 We suggest you train by walking or hiking in hilly terrain with weight on your back (use flights of stairs if in the city).